jmriesen/rust-RSM/README.md

 - Exposing a Safe API to the C code

 ### Safe API Considerations
-Most of the other crates use the unsafe API currently, but I would like to move towards only exposing a safe API.
+Most of the other crates in this project use the unsafe API currently, but I would like to move towards only exposing a safe API.

 #### Concurrency Considerations
 The original RSM code was a single threaded/multi process application.